 When trying to break into tech there are a number of different fields to choose from - you could be anything from an IT specialist, to a web designer, to a software developer.
 At HackerYou, Front-End Web Development is our focus, and it’s a career path we believe is not only lucrative and long-term, but exciting.
 And it’s not just us, 25% of all Toronto technology jobs were in development related fields in 2017.
 These are people building websites, web applications, user interfaces, and more - all things you can create with the knowledge you gain at HackerYou.

-If you’re looking for a way to break into tech, Web Development is an accessible, enjoyable, lucrative pathway that hundreds of students have chosen to take through HackerYou.
-Whether you’re looking to launch a new career, pick up a new skill, or level up at work, Web Development at HackerYou can get you there.
-Register now to save a spot in our next Free Web Dev Basics Workshop to see whether coding could be the right path for you.
+If you’re looking for a way to break into tech, coding is an accessible, enjoyable, lucrative pathway that hundreds of students have chosen to take through HackerYou.
+Whether you’re looking to launch a new career, pick up a new skill, or level up at work, learning to code can get you there.

 But what is coding?
 What is web development?
 If you’re asking yourselves these questions, our Coding 101 Package will teach you everything you need to know about coding in an easy-to-understand format.
 No jargon, no confusion - just a beginner friendly approach to coding and how to decide if it’s right for you.